-We are one of the leading private markets investment firms in Latin America in terms of capital raised, with over US\$8.7 billion raised since 2015 including co-investments.
-Preqin's 2020 Global Private Equity & Venture Capital Report ranks us as the number one fund manager by total capital raised for private equity funds in the past 10 years in Latin America.
-As of September 30, 2020 and December 31, 2019, our assets under management, or AUM, was US\$12.7 billion and US\$14.7 billion, respectively, with 16 and 15 active funds, respectively, as of the same dates, and our investment portfolio was composed of over 55 and 50 companies and assets, respectively, as of the same dates.
+10 years in Latin America.
+As of December 31, 2020 and 2019, our assets under management, or AUM, was US\$14.4 billion and US\$14.7 billion, respectively, with 16 and 15 active funds, respectively, as of the same dates, and our investment portfolio was composed of over 55 and 50 companies and assets, respectively, as of the same dates.
 Our size and performance over our 32-year history also make us one of the most significant emerging markets-based private markets investments managers.

 We seek to provide global and Latin American investors with attractive investment products that allow for portfolio diversification and consistent returns.
 Our investment approach seeks to take advantage of sizable opportunities in Latin America while mitigating risks such as macroeconomic and foreign exchange volatility.
 We do so by focusing on resilient sectors-largely uncorrelated with macroeconomic factors-driving operational value creation, and partnering with entrepreneurs and management teams to develop some of the leading platforms in the region.
-Our strategy, applied since 1994 in our flagship private equity products (US\$7.2 billion and US\$8.5 billion in AUM as of September 30, 2020 and December 31, 2019, respectively, and in its 6th vintage) and since 2006 in our flagship infrastructure products (US\$4.6 and US\$4.8 billion in AUM as of September 30 2020 and December 31, 2019, respectively, and in its 4th vintage), has generated solid returns and sustained growth.
-The consolidated equal-weighted net internal rate of return, or IRR, in U.S. dollars for all our flagship private equity and infrastructure products since inception was 28.3% and 28.8% as of September 30, 2020 and December 31, 2019, respectively (30.1% and 30.7% in Brazilian reais, respectively).
-We have overseen the deployment of more than US\$17.0 billion through capital raised by our products, capital raised in IPOs and follow-ons, debt raised by underlying companies and capital expenditures sourced from operational cash flow of underlying companies, with more than 90 investments and over 215 underlying acquisitions as of September 30, 2020.
+Our strategy, applied since 1994 in our flagship private equity products (US\$8.6 billion and US\$8.5 billion in AUM as of December 31, 2020 and 2019, respectively, and in its 6th vintage) and since 2006 in our flagship infrastructure products (US\$4.7 and US\$4.8 billion in AUM as of December 31, 2020 and 2019, respectively, and in its 4th vintage), has generated solid returns and sustained growth.
+The consolidated equal-weighted net internal rate of return, or IRR, in U.S. dollars for all our flagship private equity and infrastructure products since inception was 28.8% and 28.8% as of December 31, 2020 and 2019, respectively (31.0% and 30.7% in Brazilian reais, respectively).
+We have overseen the deployment of more than US\$17.0 billion through capital raised by our products, capital raised in IPOs and follow-ons, debt raised by underlying companies and capital expenditures sourced from operational cash flow of underlying companies, with more than 90 investments and over 245 underlying acquisitions as of December 31, 2020.

 Our successful track record derived from our strategy and our strong capabilities has attracted a committed and diversified base of investors, with over 300 Limited Partners, or LPs, across four continents, including some of the world's largest and most important sovereign wealth funds, public and private pension funds, insurance companies, funds of funds, financial institutions, endowments, foundations, and family offices.
-We have built long-term and growing relationships with our LPs: as of September 30, 2020, more than 60% of our current LPs have been investing with us for over 10 years and approximately 80% of our capital raised came from LPs who invested in more than one of our products.
+We have built long-term and growing relationships with our LPs: as of December 31, 2020, approximately 60% of our current LPs have been investing with us for over 10 years and approximately 80% of our capital raised came from LPs who invested in more than one of our products.
 We believe our strategy and team have benefited from the investment of our partner, The Blackstone Group Inc., one of the world's leading investment firms, which has held a non-controlling interest in our firm since 2010.
 We believe our historical returns in U.S. dollars are particularly notable in view of the levels of currency volatility and our historically limited use of leverage, which, we also believe, made us better investors focused on value creation, strategy execution and operational excellence, with more limited reliance upon financial engineering.